Chinese company, owner indicted in U.S. on North Korea sanctions charges

-(Reuters) - A Chinese company, its owner and three managers have been indicted on charges they conspired to evade U.S. sanctions intended to stop North Korean companies from helping Pyongyang develop nuclear weapons and ballistic missiles, the U.S. Department of Justice said on Tuesday.
+(Reuters) - A Chinese company, its owner and three managers have been indicted on charges of conspiring to evade U.S. sanctions meant to stop North Korean firms from helping Pyongyang to develop nuclear weapons and ballistic missiles, the U.S. Department of Justice said on Tuesday.

+The indictment was announced as the White House pushes to restart stalled talks aimed at ending Pyongyang’s nuclear program, after an aborted February summit between President Donald Trump and North Korean leader Kim Jong Un.

-Ma Xiaohong, her company Dandong Hongxiang Industrial Development Co, and the managers were charged by a federal grand jury in Newark, New Jersey, with sanctions violations, conspiracy to defraud the United States and conspiracy to launder money.
+A federal grand jury in Newark, New Jersey, charged Ma Xiaohong, her company Dandong Hongxiang Industrial Development Co, and the managers with sanctions violations, conspiracy to defraud the United States and conspiracy to launder money.

 The indictment came nearly three years after the defendants were first charged with sanctions violations.
 All the individual defendants are Chinese nationals.